Venafi/aws-private-ca-policy-venafi/README.md

 ## Requesting Certificates

 The API for this solution is intentionally almost identical to the Amazon ACM API.
-Sample client code that demonstrates API usage is provided in the [client-example/cli.py](client-example/cli.py).
+Sample client code that demonstrates API usage is provided in the [client-example/cli.py](client-example/cli.py).  **NOTE**: Ensure you have the proper packages installed and you're using python3.
 With it you can request a certificate from ACM Private CA (PCA) where ACM generates the key pair and CSR:
 ```bash
 ./cli.py request --domain "example.example.com" --base-url "https://abcde12345.execute-api.us-east-1.amazonaws.com/v1/request" --policy Default --arn "arn:aws:acm-pca:us-east-1:123456789000:certificate-authority/aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee"
 ```